-Value-at-risk and economic capital limits are used for managing market risk at an overall portfolio level.
+Value-at-risk and economic capital limits are used for managing relevant types of market risk at an overall portfolio level.
 As an additional and complementary tool for managing certain portfolios or risk types, Market Risk Management sets sensitivity and concentration/liquidity limits.